 A model calling tools is not just answering a prompt.
 It is taking action through interfaces that can create tickets, query databases, schedule meetings, request refunds, inspect files, run commands, or coordinate with other agents.
 The old evaluation habit of reading a final answer is not enough.
 The path matters.
 The tool call matters.
 The schema matters.
 The state change matters.
 The replay matters.

 We want developers to have a local tool that makes those details visible.
-We also want the resulting artifacts to connect naturally to larger systems when a team reaches that point: hosted collaboration, expert review, release gates, and enterprise controls.
+We also want the resulting artifacts to connect naturally to larger systems when a team reaches that point: hosted collaboration, expert review, launch checks, and enterprise controls.
 But the open product stands on its own.
 It is not a crippled trial for a hosted product.

-The open-source contract is important: if you are one person debugging an MCP server on a laptop, Agent Studio Open should still be worth installing.
+The local-first contract is important: if you are one person debugging an MCP server on a laptop, Agent Studio Open should still be worth installing.

 What to Try First